freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 [ 0 | 1 | 2 | 3 | 4 ]
 [ 0 | 1 | 2 | 3 | 4 ]

+### Array Vs ArrayList
+The main different between the Array and the ArrayList is Array is a fixed length and the ArrayList is variable length.

 #### More Information:
 * Source: <a href='https://docs.oracle.com/javase/tutorial/java/nutsandbolts/arrays.html' target='_blank' rel='nofollow'>Java Arrays</a>